 PhD Scholarship: Call for expressions of interest

-The National Drug Research Institute (NDRI) at Curtin University invites expressions of interest from suitably qualified candidates for a PhD scholarship.
-Based within the SSAC program, the scholarship will be awarded to support a qualitative project focusing on, but not limited to, the following issues:
+The Australian Research Centre in Sex, Health and Society at La Trobe University invites expressions of interest and applications from suitably qualified candidates for a PhD scholarship.
+Based within the Drugs, Gender and Sexuality (DruGS) research program, the scholarship will be awarded to support a qualitative project focusing on young people’s alcohol and other drug consumption.

 The successful applicant will:

 - Be an Australian or New Zealand citizen or Australian Permanent Resident;

 - Hold or expect to obtain First Class Honours or equivalent results and have experience in sociology, gender studies, anthropology, or a related discipline (e.g. education or youth studies);

 - Be able to undertake field research (interviews, observation) or other empirical research.

 Experience of qualitative research in a relevant field will be highly regarded.

 The successful applicant will be required to also submit a formal application for entry into the PhD program at La Trobe University.

 Expressions of interest should be emailed to Dr Adrian Farrugia at: email@example.com

 Please consult La Trobe University’s guidance on preparing PhD scholarship applications for information about structuring your CV and statement of interest.